5footerica/5footerica.github.io/README.md

 ### In Conclusion
 /play secret

-If you've read it this far, thank you.:purple_heart: This page was created to try to find entry level opportunities involving not only my major, but a years long passion in working with tech and the tech community.
+If you've read it this far, thank you! :purple_heart: This page was created to try to find entry level opportunities involving not only my major, but a years long passion in working with tech and the tech community.
 Please feel free to reach out with questions, guidance, or even just a hello!